-Many schools use an external (and therefore objective) quality indicator to evidence value added.
+Many schools use an external (and therefore impartial) quality indicator to evidence value added.
 We as a College use ALPS to provide target grades.
 A popular and respected data analysis provider.

 A department's ability to match and exceed these external targets generates a score of 1-9.
 Where entries are RED (Grades 1-3), progress of students in this department is equivalent to the top 25% of schools and colleges worldwide.
 A Grade 2 indicates students performed in the top 10% internationally.
-Subjects graded 1, are in the top percentile of all departments in the world.

 We use the most aspirational and challenging targets.
 Hence Arabic achieving 100% A grades and still achieving under their target.